hrz-unimr/Products.ZopeHealthWatcher/README.rst

         ...
         roles = getRoles(container, name, value, _noroles)

-    Idle: 1 Busy: 4
-    WARNING - Warning, high load
+    WARNING - 4/5 thread(s) are working (high load)

 If the server is down or unreachable, the script will return a failure::

     $ bin/zope_health_watcher http://localhost:8080
-    Idle: 0 Busy: 0
     FAILURE - [Errno socket error] (61, 'Connection refused')

-`zope_watcher` is also returning the right exit codes, so it can be used by third party programs like Nagios:
+`zHealthWatcher` is also returning the right exit codes, so it can be used by third party programs like Nagios:

 - OK = 0
 - WARNING = 1
 - FAILURE = 2
-- CRITICAL =3
+- CRITICAL = 3

 web access
 ----------